 - A maximum of 6 credit hours in courses outside SIS may be accepted as cognates

-All students completing the MLIS degree are required to complete an outcomes assessment in order to graduate.
+All students completing the MLIS degree are required to complete a Graduation Assessment in order to graduate.
 This assessment provides graduating students with the opportunity to reflect on their cumulative experiences in the program, including both required and elective courses.
 The contents of the assessment focus on professional skills and knowledge developed during the student's coursework.

 Within the MLIS degree are three main curriculum paths that each include several professional specializations.

 Students are encouraged to decide, in consultation with their academic advisor, which of the recommended courses will provide them with the skills needed to reach individual their individual career goals.